fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_1.md

 pytest installed, you’ll need to install it into the virtual environment you just created.

 4. Create a few test files.
-You can use the ones we used in this chapter or make up your own.
+You can use the ones we used in this lab or make up your own.
 Practice running pytest against these files.

 5. Change the assert statements.
 Don’t just use assertsomething==something_else;